Strategy Lab

 When Revenue Misses, What Does the Marketing Budget Tell You?

-In a crisis, marketing spend is the first cost line pointed at and the last one anyone can explain.
+In a crisis, marketing spend gets pointed at first and explained last.
 Cut blind or cut smart — the answer depends on data that no one in the current arrangement has an interest in producing.

 Read →